LBRYFoundation/Watch-on-LBRY/README.md

 ## Support

-If you want you can donate to my with crypto :)
+If you want you can donate me with crypto :)

 LBC : bR2gmQRFJhE8E7cipdCd6oMarGMq7U1DCY
 BTC: 3LDZRpJtbdhe9JGW6EdBMKX5Ee8iZDWEeN